UCSB Gets Growing - Introduction to Gardening - Spring 2021

 This new workshop series is dedicated towards empowering students to become the producers of their food supply.
 This series will be taking place on Wednesdays at 5pm during the spring quarter over a 6-week time frame.

-dedicated to teaching people about the practice of gardening in order to improve their sense of agency in their food systems, increase their access to fresh, healthy, culturally-significant food, and foster connections between people and the land that nourishes them.
+This series is dedicated to teaching people about the practice of gardening in order to improve their sense of agency in their food systems, increase their access to fresh, healthy, culturally-significant food, and foster connections between people and the land that nourishes them.

 This workshop series aims to make the practice of gardening more accessible to participants by providing free online lessons and materials.
 Those who are approved for participation in the workshop series will receive items at no cost that correspond to the lessons planned for the series-- delivered to your doorstep.